Pylons/pyramid-cookiecutter-starter/CONTRIBUTING.md

 ## Git Branches

-Git branches and their purpose and status at the time of this writing are listed below.

-- [master](https://github.com/Pylons/trypyramid.com/) - The branch which should always be *deployable*.
-The default branch on GitHub.
+- Submit pull requests to the [`master` branch](https://github.com/Pylons/pyramid-cookiecutter-starter/tree/master).
+This branch is *not* the default and must be selected instead of [`latest`].
+See the [README.rst, under Versions](https://github.com/Pylons/pyramid-cookiecutter-starter#versions).
 - For development, create a new branch.
 If changes on your new branch are accepted, they will be merged into the master branch and deployed.

 ## Prerequisites

-Follow the instructions in [README.md](https://github.com/Pylons/pyramid-cookiecutter-starter) to install the tools needed to run the project.
+Follow the instructions in [README.rst](https://github.com/Pylons/pyramid-cookiecutter-starter) to install the tools needed to run the project.